Languages and specialist programs

 - Chinese (Mandarin)

-The languages offered by a school are decided by the school principal and community.
+The languages offered by a school are decided by the school principal in consultation with the school community.

 Language immersion programs

-There are 11 state schools that offer language immersion programs.
-Students advance their language skills by completing 50–60% of the curriculum in a language other than English.
+There are 12 state schools that offer language immersion programs.
+Students advance their language skills by learning a significant amount of the curriculum in a language other than English.
 Schools offering language immersion programs are:

 - Benowa State High School